 A hawk slowly circled overhead in the unusually warm and cloudless Sunday afternoon sky, keeping an eye on the scene and, perhaps, waiting for an opportunity.
 Below, the Free Nationals played a jazzy number as celebrity chef Roy Choi and Anderson .Paak assembled a vegan burrito that was the result of a recipe that celebrated their shared Korean heritage and their ties to LA.
 “How many of y’all fuck with tofu?”
 Roy called out to a crowd that overwhelmed the Gastro Magic stage.
 The response was encouraging.
 Moments later, they were done and a foil-wrapped burrito was sent airborne to celebrate the occasion.
 Time slowed as it unraveled in the air and showered fans with pico de gallo, marinated tofu and rice.
 Things don’t always go as planned at music festivals, but there were more burritos to come, and at least a few fans left with a free dinner.
 Everyone was entertained.

 As Sunday came to a close, we were left with a tough choice – Anderson .Paak, Paul Simon or Kygo?
 While Anderson .Paak was the crowd favorite with a massive audience at the Sutro stage, Paul Simon showed Outside Lands why he is one of the most celebrated American songwriters.
-For two hours he shared classics from his solo work and Simon and Garfunkel with a large band that included a string section for part of the set.
+For two hours he shared classics from his solo work and Simon and Garfunkel with a large band that included a string section.
 Bob Weir of the Grateful Dead made a cameo for “The Boxer” and the crowd sang along with approval.
 The night ended with just Paul Simon and his guitar alone onstage, a quiet and fitting end to a long weekend in the park.

 Matt Crawford (a.k.a DJ Metro Matt) hosts Tender Knob Radio on Sundays 6-8pm.